Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization

-\ABSTRACT{ A/B tests, also known as online randomized controlled experiments, are massively used by data-driven enterprises to estimate the expected effect difference between a treatment plan (B) and a control plan (A).
-Building a valid central limit theorem (CLT) for A/B tests estimators is a crucial yet standard task, in order to provide valid statistical inference such as constructing asymptotically valid confidence intervals.
-We find that this task of building valid CLT encounters challenges in emerging applications for data-driven enterprises, where the treatment plan is not a single plan, but instead encompasses an infinite continuum of plans indexed by a continuous treatment parameter.
-As such, the experimenter not only needs to provide valid statistical inference, but also desires to effectively and adaptively find the optimal choice of value for the treatment parameter to use for the treatment plan.
-However, we find that classical stochastic optimization algorithms, despite of their fast convergence rates under strong convexity assumptions, may not come with a CLT with a vanishing bias.
-This non-vanishing bias can harm the construction of asymptotically valid confidence intervals.
+\ABSTRACT{ We consider stochastic optimization problems with the dual tasks of (i) effectively finding the optimizer and (ii) reliably conducting statistical inference for the optimal objective function value.
+We find that classical simulation optimization and stochastic optimization algorithms, despite of their fast convergence rates to the optimizer under strong convexity assumptions, may not come with a valid central limit theorem (CLT) with a vanishing bias.
+This non-vanishing bias can harm statistical inference and the construction of asymptotically valid confidence intervals.
 We fix this issue by providing a new stochastic optimization algorithm that on one hand maintains the same fast convergence rate and on the other hand permits the establishment of a valid CLT with vanishing bias.
-We discuss practical implementations of the proposed algorithm and conduct numerical experiments to illustrate the theoretical findings.
+We discuss practical implementations of the proposed algorithm and conduct numerical experiments to illustrate the theoretical findings. }